 Whether it is cooking, freelancing or building a website, it has got your back.
-It is stacked up with detailed video courses which can range from 10 mins to over 6 hours of long classes given by experts in their respective fields.
+They stack it up with detailed video courses which can range from 10 minutes to over 6 hours of long classes given by experts in their respective fields.

-Skillshare divides the whole video course into a number of videos arranged as chapters or sections due to which you don’t feel bored while watching these videos.
+Skillshare divides the whole video course into several videos arranged as chapters because of which you don’t feel bored while watching it.

-Moreover, if you’re a quite busy person, then you can always resume your videos without even remembering the last timestamp.
+In this way, you can always resume your videos without even remembering the last time stamp.

 You can even download classes from their official app to watch them offline.
 I have been a fan of Skillshare and have taken many courses in SEO, Social media marketing & much more.

-However, if you are planning to take any course, then make sure to check the user reviews.
+However, if you are planning to take any course, then check the user reviews.
 Reading positive reviews about a course is a great sign to take that course.

-Also, Skillshare is a paid platform which means you need to invest in their Pro membership that cost $15/mo or $8.25/mo for a yearly plan.
+Also, Skillshare is a paid platform which means you need to invest in their Pro membership that cost $15/month or $8.25/month for a yearly plan.

 But the good news is, you can get FREE ACCESS to pro membership for the first 2 months to test Skillshare out.

-This means you can take an unlimited number of courses for the first 2 months without paying any dime if you sign up for their free trial plan.
-(I downloaded almost 30 courses during the trial period).
+This means you can take an unlimited number of courses for the first 2 months paying no dime if you sign up for their free trial plan.
+(I watched almost 30 courses during the trial period).

 So, if you really want to try Skillshare for 2 months that too for free with no strings attached, then definitely go for it.

-Udemy was the first website from where I took numerous courses on Digital Marketing.
-It is same as Skillshare which provides video-based courses.
+Udemy was the first website from where I took many courses on Digital Marketing.
+It is the same as Skillshare which provides video-based courses.

-Though you need to pay for most of them.
+Though you need to pay for most.
 But don’t worry, there are many other courses in which you can enroll for free.

-So, if you plan to purchase any course on Udemy, make sure to check it out on Skillshare as well because there is a chance that it may be available for free there.
+So, if you plan to purchase any course on Udemy, check it out on Skillshare as well because it may be available for free there.

 If you need certification, you need to pay a little money.
 However, if it really adds value to your resume, then paying a few bucks doesn’t hurt.

 Coursera is good if you are looking to learn the fundamentals & theoretical part of different subjects.
-Also, it is perfect for those who are looking for a home based courses with certification.
+Also, it is perfect for those who are looking for home-based courses with certification.

-edX is somewhat the same as Coursera but it has fewer courses as compared to it.
-But not to mention, they also provide a variety of courses from some of the top universities across the world.
+edX is the same as Coursera but it has fewer courses as compared to it.
+But not to mention, they also provide a variety of courses from some top universities across the world.

-They are currently having more than 90 global partners which enable them to provide numerous courses on many subjects.
+They are currently having over 90 global partners which enable them to provide many courses on many subjects.

-As I am into Entrepreneurship, so I have taken a few courses & they are really good.
+As I am into Entrepreneurship, so I have taken a few courses & they are superb.

 Like Coursera, they also provide paid certification after completing the course.

-YouTube is known to everyone.
-The reason why I have included this on my list is that it also provides free knowledge.
+We all know YouTube.
+The reason I have included this on my list is that it also provides free knowledge.

 It is good for those people who are looking for some basic knowledge about a certain topic.

-I would suggest that if you are going to take any course on any subject which you are not familiar with, you should first search the same on YouTube & grasp the basic knowledge.
+I would suggest that if you will take any course on any subject which you are not familiar with, you should first search the same on YouTube & grasp the basic knowledge.

 After that, you can use any website mentioned here to get a closer look.

-Lynda is owned by Linkedin which provides online courses to its users.
+LinkedIn owns Lynda which provides online courses to its users.
 You can try their service for free by using their 30 day trial period.
 After that, you need to pay for their membership.

-They are currently providing more than 6,200 courses on business, software, technology, and creative skills.
+They are currently providing over 6,200 courses on business, software, technology, and creative skills.

-Codecademy provides free courses that you can use to enhance your coding skills.
-Each lesson has various coding exercises which can be practiced right inside your web browser.
+Codecademy provides free courses you can use to enhance your coding skills.
+Each lesson has various coding exercises to practice right inside your web browser.

-This means you don’t need to join any institution or spend any money anywhere if you are looking to learn such things for free.
+This means you need not join any institution or spend any money anywhere if you are looking to learn such things for free.

 This is the most important step for me.
-These courses are useless if you don’t start implementing it in real life.
+These courses are useless if you don’t implement it in real life.

 It’s easy to read and gain knowledge, but the actual knowledge comes with experience & practice.

-So, my only suggestion is to gain knowledge & implement it.
+So, my only suggestion is “gain knowledge & implement it”.
 It is a waste to learn something new if you don’t apply it.
 That’s why make sure, you are doing your homework.

 I hope you liked this article.
 If you do, then don’t forget to share & pin it.
-Also, do let me know in the comment section which website you are going to use?
+Also, let me know in the comment section which website you will use?

-- Learn any new skill to make money online using Skillshare
+- Learn any new skill from Skillshare to make money online

 - 7 Online Business ideas that you can start for free